Schools plan for potential of remote learning into the fall

 The pivot to distance learning last march has proved a lifeline for the education system, but concerns have grown with each passing month about the effects on racial inequities, students' academic performance, attendance and their overall well being.

-In Durham, North Carolina, schools — which has been fully remote since March — announced last month that it would remain that way through the end of the current academic year.
+In Durham schools -- which has been fully remote since March -- announced last month it would remain that way through the end of the current academic year.

 Beyond that, Sudderth said, "the prevalence of the disease will determine what we are able to do."